huhumt/vimrc_huhumt/README.md

 pleasure to write code.
 Although it's a bit more complex to install, trust me, it's worth your time and effort.
 Treasure your life by typing less codes using auto-complete tools.

+20170607: All the script has been well tested on my MSYS2 terminal run on Microsoft Windows7 Professional cracked edition work computer.
+What a shame!
+After testing on my debian personal computer, I found it should run "chmod 775 atuo_install.sh" first to make the script executable.